 * For a detailed description of benefits and exclusions, please refer to your CISI plan brochure.

 Do I have to buy CISI Insurance?

 Yes.
-This plan is intended to cover all UI (and ISU & UNI) students, faculty and staff traveling abroad for educational, research or business purposes.
+Students traveling internationally for a university purpose are charged for mandatory coverage on their U-Bill.
+This plan is intended to cover all UI students, faculty, and staff traveling abroad for educational, research, or business purposes.

 Can’t I just use my current insurance?